backengineering/Voyager/README.md

 # Compiling

 To compile Voyager for your desired Windows 10 version, please change the `WINVER` macro in both the `types.h` (found in the PayLoad solution), and `WINVER` in `Utils.h`.
+After compiling the payload, you are going to need to put it inside of whatever Voyager version you are using.
+There is an array inside of `PayLoad.c` were you are going to need to put the array of bytes for your module.